Rok with a camel through Sahara dunes near Chinguetti, Mauritania

 The small town, which once boasted 12 mosques and 25 madrasas while providing refuge for 20,000 individuals, now has a population of merely 5,000 residents.

-The historical part of the town is interesting to navigate: indigenous Saharan architecture features houses constructed of reddish dry-stone and mud-brick techniques, with flat roofs timbered from palms.
-The Friday Mosque of Chinguetti is an ancient structure of dry-stone construction featuring a square minaret, which is supposed to be the second oldest in continuous use anywhere in the Muslim world.
+The historical part of the town is interesting to navigate, even though there are few official places to visit.
+Indigenous Saharan architecture features houses constructed of reddish dry-stone and mud-brick techniques, with flat roofs timbered from palms.

-The sand dunes around Chinguetti are perfect for desert trip and that was one of the main reasons why I decided to visit this remote area.
 Our friend Vivian was an intermediate in negotiations with the camel owner, who was set to guide us into the desert.
 The concept involved a three-day trip, utilizing two camels, along with provisions and all necessary gear for camping beneath the open sky.

-We have a problem!”, finally Viv translated the long conversation with Mohamed.
-“There is only one camel and one blanket to cover at night!
+There is only one camel and one blanket to cover at night!
 We have a solution for the missing camel, but not for a missing blanket.”
-Quite unusual answer, but I wanted to know more details.

-We can give you one camel and one donkey for the trip, but you will need to share the mattress and the blanket!”, was the final alternative that seamed reasonable to the guide.
+We can give you one camel and one donkey for the trip, but you will need to share the mattress and the blanket!” was the final alternative that seamed reasonable to the guide.

 I looked at Peter and we simultaneously started to smile like crazy.